OlssonF/NEON-forecast-challenge-workshop/Submit_forecast/NEON_forecast_challenge_workshop_aquatics.md

 forecasted_temperature <- fit$coefficients[1] + fit$coefficients[2] * noaa_future_site$air_temperature
 ```

-We can loop through this for each site to create a site-wise forecast of
+Next, we will can loop through this for each site to create a site-wise
-water temperature based on a linear model and each forecasted air
+forecast of water temperature based on a linear model and each
-temperature.
-We can run this forecast for each site and then bind them
+forecasted air temperature.
+After we run this forecast for each site, we
-together to submit as one forecast.
+will bind them together to submit as one forecast.

 ## 5.1 Specify forecast model